umarhassan-mitodl/9.s915-spring-2012/content/pages/readings.md

 {{< tdopen >}}

-\*Liegois, Frederique, et al. "{{% resource_link "ecb31c8b-f6af-455d-9b59-c34a26efc984" "Speaking with a Single Cerebral Hemisphere: FMRI Language Organization after Hemispherectomy in Childhood" %}}." _Brain and Language_ 106, no. 3 (2008): 195–203.
+\*Liegois, Frederique, et al. "[Speaking with a Single Cerebral Hemisphere: FMRI Language Organization after Hemispherectomy in Childhood](http://dx.doi.org/10.1016/j.bandl.2008.01.010)." _Brain and Language_ 106, no. 3 (2008): 195–203.

 Rowe, Meredith L., et al. "[Does Linguistic Input Play the Same Role in Language Learning for Children with and without Early Brain Injury?](http://dx.doi.org/ 10.1037/a0012848)" _Developmental Psychology_ 45, no. 1 (2009): 90–102.

-Bedny, Marina, et al. "{{% resource_link "c9babf4f-63f8-444a-a308-ed3fd7d1cd9b" "Language Processing in the Occipital Cortex of Congenitally Blind Adults" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 11 (2011): 4429–34.
+Bedny, Marina, et al. "[Language Processing in the Occipital Cortex of Congenitally Blind Adults](http://dx.doi.org/10.1073/pnas.1014818108)." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 11 (2011): 4429–34.

 {{< tdclose >}}